Datavault-UK/automate-dv-docs/docs/tutorial/tut_bridges.md

     ```

-To create a bridge model, we simply copy and paste the above template into a model named after the bridge table we
+To create a Bridge model, we simply copy and paste the above template into a model named after the Bridge table we
-are creating. dbtvault will generate a bridge table using parameters provided in the following steps.
+are creating. dbtvault will generate a Bridge table using parameters provided in the following steps.

 #### Materialisation

-Bridge tables should use the `bridge_incremental` materialisation, as the bridge is remade with each new As of Date table.
+Bridge tables should use the `bridge_incremental` materialisation, as the Bridge is remade with each new As of Date table.

 ### Adding the metadata